Comparing CDs vs. Bonds

 Before putting money in CDs, it is worth asking whether there are other investment options out there.
 Interest rates are still historically quite low, and investors may be able to get higher returns from stocks.

 Those concerned about the volatility of the stock market may still be drawn to dividend-paying stocks that offer relatively stable share value but income that is considerably higher than CDs or bonds.
-There is always risk in owning stocks, but younger investors who are far away from retirement may find them to be more useful investments than bonds or CDs.
+There is always a risk in owning stocks, but younger investors who are far away from retirement may find them to be more useful investments than bonds or CDs.